wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

     --8<-- "code/tutorials/messaging/cctp/cctp-sdk-2.ts:14:15"
     ```

-3. **Configure the signers** - the `getSigner` function retrieves the signers responsible for signing transactions on the respective chains.
+3. **Configure the signers** - use the `getSigner` function to retrieve the signers responsible for signing transactions on the respective chains.
 This ensures that transactions are correctly authorized on both the source and destination chains

     ```typescript
     --8<-- "code/tutorials/messaging/cctp/cctp-sdk-2.ts:18:19"